jordanebelanger/SwiftyBluetooth/README.md

     var newValue = updatedCharacteristic.value
 }

-// We can then set a characteristic notification value to true and start receiving updates to that characteristic peripheral.setNotifyValueForCharacteristic(true, characteristicUUID: "2A29", serviceUUID: "180A") { (isNotifying, error) in
+// We can then set a characteristic's notification value to true and start receiving updates to that characteristic peripheral.setNotifyValueForCharacteristic(true, characteristicUUID: "2A29", serviceUUID: "180A") { (isNotifying, error) in
-    // If there were no errors, you will now receive update notification to that characteristic }
+    // If there were no errors, you will now receive update NSNotification to that characteristic }

 ```